Successful form validation typically does the following:

 - Uses help hints to indicate the format of the required information

 Validation TechniquesThere are two primary approaches a web developer can take to implement form validation.

 The error-only approach allows the user to fill out the form entirely before being notified of any mistakes.
 After the form is submitted, the error page indicates which fields were missing or incorrect type of data.
 In the case of a long form, this can be a frustrating process for a user.
-This article from Smashing Magazine explains in detail why error-only validation is not the best approach.

 The other method is inline form validation.
 This is popular among sign-up forms and simple web forms.
 Inline form validation notifies the user of mistakes as they are entering data.
 This method keeps the user informed and engaged, while reducing the amount of errors and creating a better user experience.
 In addition, the primary goal is for users to complete the form and a less frustrating experience can lead to higher conversions.
 Check out this article about the benefits of inline form validation from the blog A List Apart.

 Statistics reported in the article for inline validation are telling:

 - Errors: Decrease by 22% / Success Rates: Increase by 22%

 Wufoo Account Creation Form